-The choice of viewing your deceased loved one is a personal decision and is best made by the individuals themselves.
+The choice of viewing your loved one is a personal one and is best made by individuals themselves.
 No-one should be forced to attend a viewing.

-In our experience we find many people who were at first hesitant to view their loved one, say later how much it helped them with their grief.
-We offer private viewing facilities for you and your family to say a personal good-bye.
+In our experience we find many people who were hesitant to view their loved one, say later how much it helped them with their grief.
+We offer private viewing facilities for you and your family to say good-bye.
 The deceased person will be in an open coffin or casket and you are welcome to spend as much time as you need with them.
-Rest assured that you will have our support and guidance.

 Vigil or Rosary

-You may wish to hold a Vigil service or a Rosary service before the funeral, perhaps in our Chapel, although other venues are also suitable.
+You may wish to hold a Vigil or a Rosary service before the funeral in our Chapel, or at alternative venues of your choice.

-Jewellery to be placed on the loved one requires careful consideration.
-Jewellery worn at the time of death will be returned to the next of kin unless the family request it to remain with the person.
+Jewellery to be placed on the loved one requires careful consideration, and jewellery worn at the time of death will be returned to the next of kin, unless the family requests it to remain with the person.